1jour1vin

 See all reviews from this customer

-And yet I can't give it a 0!
-There were six of us at the table, and we all had the same thoughts—which are the exact opposite of the comments on the sheet I printed out; whoever wrote them must not have drunk the same wine as us; as for finesse, we’ll pass: this wine is incredibly harsh on the palate; some called it “rough, astringent, undrinkable” (it’s very full-bodied with tannins that are more than just firm and a finish that’s more than rustic: I’m reversing the terms here from the comments on No. 2, which has the same issues); we had opened them in advance and that wasn’t enough; we set them aside and they started to become drinkable (and even then) after two days; personally, I’ve never drunk a wine as unpleasant as this one; are you sure the wine we drank is the one in the reviews, because it’s not possible that professionals could be so wrong.
+And yet I can’t give it a 0!
+There were six of us around the table, and we all had the same thoughts—which are the exact opposite of the comments on the sheet I printed out; whoever wrote them must not have been drinking the same wine as us; as for finesse, we’ll pass: this wine is incredibly harsh on the palate; some described it as “gritty, astringent, undrinkable” (it’s very full-bodied with tannins that are more than just firm and a finish that’s more than just rustic—I’m reversing the terms used in the comments for No. 2, which has the same issues); We’d opened them in advance, and that wasn’t enough; we set them aside, and they started to become drinkable (and even then) after two days; personally, I’ve never drunk a wine as unpleasant as this one—not even once; are you sure the wine we drank is the one mentioned in the reviews, because it’s impossible for professionals to be so wrong?
 Try it and you’ll see!
-Unless it’s just the one I received that’s like this.
-Now, maybe it’s just us who have no taste, but for so many people at the same table at the same time, that would be strange!
-Please excuse the harshness of my words, but I was very disappointed, especially regarding my guests, whom I had planned to treat.
+Unless it’s just the bottle I received that’s like this.
+Now, maybe it’s just us who lack a palate, but for so many people at the same table at the same time to feel that way would be strange!
+Please excuse the harshness of my words, but I was very disappointed, especially toward my guests, whom I had intended to treat to a special meal.

 See all reviews from this customer